-	Sensible shoes and clothing and an umbrella!
+Wear sensible shoes and clothing and pack an umbrella, just in case!

 I do leave on time to be fair to the whole group but I l always keep my phone on for the first 10 minutes of every tour.
 Send me a text or call me, we won’t be too far away from the starting point and I can let you know how to find us easily.